smpetersgithub/AdvancedSQLPuzzles/readme.md

 # Advanced SQL Puzzles

-This repository contains a collection of my SQL puzzles, tips and tricks, demos, and various writings.
+This repository contains a collection of my SQL puzzles and various writings.
 Feel free to rummage around, I am constantly updating this repository, so check back often.

 :keyboard:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;All SQL is written in `Microsoft SQL Server T-SQL`, unless otherwise noted.